 In cases where the airline is responsible for you missing your connecting flight, they are obligated to book a replacement flight to your destination.
 It is best that you talk to the airline staff about this so that they can help you arrange it.

-In rare cases when the airline can't find you a substitute flight, you will have to book one yourself — just be sure to keep the receipt and let the airline know.
-They will have to refund you, or pay the difference between your original ticket and the new ticket, if the latter is more expensive.
-Don't forget to let the airline know that you are purchasing a new flight, because they will register you as a "no-show", and render the remainder of your journey as null and void.
+In rare cases when the airline can't find you a substitute flight, you will have to book one yourself — just be sure to keep the receipt and let the airline know to refund you.

 If you are responsible for missing your connection, however, the airline is not obligated to rebook or refund your flight.